About our Pharmacy

 Do I need a COVID-19 vaccine booster?

 While the first series of vaccine doses are proven to be effective against COVID-19, recent studies suggest your immunity could decrease over time and a supplemental vaccine dose could boost your immune system.

-A COVID-19 booster shot is now recommended for all individuals 18 years of age and older 6+ months after the initial series of Pfizer or Moderna or 2+ months after receiving Johnson & Johnson COVID-19 vaccine.
+A COVID-19 booster shot is now recommended for individuals 16 years of age and older 6+ months after the initial series of Pfizer, adults 18 years of age and older 6+ months after the initial series of Moderna, and adults 18 years of age and older 2+ months after receiving Johnson & Johnson COVID-19 vaccine.

 Is an additional dose the same as a booster shot?

 An additional dose refers to an extra dose of vaccine for people who did not receive an adequate immune response to the initial series.
 In contrast, booster doses are for those who received full response but are now experiencing a natural waning of the vaccine effectiveness.

 Additional COVID-19 doses are available for many immunocompromised patients 28+ days after the initial series.

 What happens if I have an allergic reaction to the vaccine?

 Our pharmacy staff are specially trained and prepared to react to severe adverse events like allergic reactions.
 You will be asked to wait for 15 to 30 minutes after the vaccine depending on your history of allergic reactions.
 You can learn more about COVID-19 vaccines and allergic reactions from the CDC.

 Are there side effects associated with the vaccine?